 Start the filling while the pastry is resting.

 - Pre heat the oven to 160degrees and butter an oven proof dish.

-- Cut the pumpkin into wedges, arrange on a heat proof dish, cover and bake in the oven for about one hour.
+- Cut the pumpkin into wedges, arrange on a heat proof dish, cover and bake in the oven for about 30 mins – 1 hour.

 - The pumpkin should be quite soft, allow to cool slightly so you can handle it to remove the skin.
 This should peel off easily.